 The topics cover ways to maintain your physical health, decrease stress, increase relaxation and equanimity, and deal with challenging emotional situations (including work situations).
 We invite you to find the ones that are applicable to your life and situation.

 We also recommend that you read Developing Your Support System for information on nurturing your relationships and enhancing your social support network and look through the Inspirational Materials and Self-Care Readings pages for resources you can use to enhance your spiritual, emotional, and intellectual well-being.

 One important way to maintain and enhance your physical health is through healthy eating.
-The USDA’s Center for Nutrition Policy and Promotion has prepared materials based on the most current research to help you evaluate and improve your food choices.
-Check out what they recommend in their Food Pyramid and Sample Menus, and then use the Menu Worksheet to track your progress.
+The USDA's Center for Nutrition Policy and Promotion has prepared recommendations based on the most current research to help you evaluate and improve your food choices.
+Check out the Dietary Guidelines for Americans website's current dietary guidelines.